vikingeducation/prep_basics/test-yourself-answers.md

 #### How do you commit changes?

-By typing a git command, "git commit -m "Your message".
+By typing a git command, "git commit -m 'Your message'".
 It will move the files from staged to unmodified.
 Type "git status" prior to commit.
 You can see "Changes to be committed:".
 Type "git status" again after commit, you will see "nothing to commit, working directory clean".

-The other way is typing a git commit -am "Your message", which will both stage and commit changes.
+The other way is typing a "git commit -am 'Your message'", which will both stage and commit changes.

 *Contributed by [Coco Matthey](https://github.com/cocoyeh)*